When we get in the car and the doors close, Chloe screeches. Apparently she’s happy.

 “I thought you are Daphne.”

 “Physical skills do not mingle.
-She can't sing like I do, I can't do martial arts like she does.
+She cannot sing as I do, I cannot do martial arts as she does.
 I can hear what she hears, see what she sees, taste, touch and smell are weakly connected, hardly at all.”

 Chloe, “I wonder why that is?”

-“We focus on the gifts we've been given, not worry about the ones we weren't.”
+“We focus on the gifts we've been given, not worry about the ones we were not.”

 “Janah would say that's greed.”